 A successful case using digital implant workflow

-One of his patients, Sia, was newly diagnosed and as the first step in the Digital Implant Workflow a CBCT scan was conducted.
+One of Dr. Almgren’s patients was newly diagnosed and as the first step in the Digital Implant Workflow a CBCT scan was conducted.

 “The highly accurate 3D image tells me about the anatomy of the patient and where the implant will be placed.
 Apart from information about anatomical structures, I also receive information about the bone quality,”